JiaySun1120/course-selection-website/README.md

-# bookkeeping-website
+# course-selection-website

-A front- and back-end complete bookkeeping website, a project of the Introduction to Computer Science course of the Department of Computer Science, Tongji University.
+A front- and back-end complete course selection website, a project of the Introduction to Computer Science course of the Department of Computer Science, Tongji University.